 - 3 Tbsp (45 ml) birthday cake flavored vodka

 Whisk the liquid ingredients into the cake mix.
 Pour the mixture over the snow.

 Snow Ice Cream Without Eating Snow

-If your snow isn’t that clean, but you still want snow ice cream, you can use the snow to freeze the treat.
+If your snow isn’t clean and fresh, but you still want snow ice cream, you can use the snow to freeze the treat.
 Basically, you use any ice cream recipe.
 Place the ingredients in a metal or glass bowl (because they conduct heat) and set this bowl inside a larger bowl filled with snow and salt.
-Another option is to put the ice cream mixture into a zipper-top plastic bag and place it in a bowl of snow and salt.
+Another option is putting the ice cream mixture into a zipper-top plastic bag and placing the bag in a bowl of snow and salt.
 The snow and salt mixture gets below freezing thanks to freezing point depression.

 You will need:

 - 8 to 12 cups of snow (clean or not)

 - 6 Tbsp (90 ml) salt